badlogic/mariozechner.at/src/posts/2024-07-20-macos-code-injection-fun/index.md

 %>
 <%= render("../../_partials/post-header.html", { title, image, url }) %>

 I love [Live++](https://liveplusplus.tech/) by Molecular Matters, aka [Stefan Reinalter](https://x.com/molecularmusing).
 It's an exceptionally fantastic C/C++ hot-reload/live coding solution for Windows, Xbox, and PlayStation 5.
-If you do any kind of C/C++ development on these platforms, you absolutely should buy a license.
+If you do any kind of C/C++ development on these platforms, you absolutely owe it to yourself to get a license.

 I've been using it to work on a Godot module (on Windows), and it's reduced my iteration times to essentially zero for most programming tasks.
+If I compare the billable hours I saved with Live++ to its price, I can only conclude that Stefan hates capitalism.

 Sadly, I'm a macOS boi (don't @ me), and Live++ doesn't work on macOS.